 Federal Estate Tax

 There is also a federal estate tax.
-The federal estate tax kicks in at $11.18 million in 2018, after changes to the tax code were signed into law at the end of 2017.
+The federal estate tax kicks in at $12.06 million in 2022, going up to $12.92 million in 2023.
 On the federal level, the estate tax exemption is portable between spouses.
 This means that with the right legal steps, a married couple’s estate exemption can be doubled when the second spouse dies.
-So a couple could protect up to $22.36 million of their estate from federal estate taxes.
+So a couple could protect up to $25.84 million of their estate from federal estate taxes.3

 For those estates that still exceed this amount, the tax rate tops out at 40%.
 The chart below has the full list of graduated tax rates.

-You can use the same process described above in the New York Estate Tax section to figure out your federal estate tax burden.
+You can use the same process described above in the New York Estate Tax section to figure out your federal estate tax burden.4

 |Taxable Estate*||Base Taxes Paid||Marginal Rate||Rate Threshold**|